buildkite/docs/pages/agent/v3/help/_artifact_upload.md

 or Artifactory as per the examples below.
 This may be specified in the &#39;destination&#39; argument, or in the &#39;BUILDKITE_ARTIFACT_UPLOAD_DESTINATION&#39;
 environment variable.
-Otherwise, artifacts are uploaded to a Buildkite-managed Amazon S3 bucket, where they’re retained for six months.
+Otherwise, artifacts are uploaded to a Buildkite-managed Amazon S3 bucket, where they're retained for six months.

 ### Example